Dynamical spin correlations in kagome antiferromagnets: comparison of Abrikosov fermion and Schwinger boson approaches beyond mean field: Results

 \paragraph*{Ansatz VI}

 The dynamical structure factor $S(\bm{q},\omega)$ obtained for this ansatz exhibits spectral weight distributed over the range $0\leq\omega\lesssim1$.
 A characteristic feature is a dispersionless, flat high-intensity structure centered around the $\mathrm{M}_{\mathrm{e}}$ point at $\omega\sim0.65$ along the $\mathrm{M}$--$\mathrm{M}_{\mathrm{e}}$--$\mathrm{K}_{\mathrm{e}}$ path.
 In the low-energy region the intensity is strongly suppressed; however, a faint weight remains at $\omega=0$ near the $\Gamma$ and $\mathrm{M}_{\mathrm{e}}$ points, reflecting the presence of gapless points in the spinon spectrum.
-The static structure factor shows enhanced intensity around the $\mathrm{K}_{\mathrm{e}}$ point, but it does not form a Bragg-peak-like feature; instead, the weight is broadly distributed outside the first BZ.
+The static structure factor shows enhanced intensity around the $\mathrm{K}_{\mathrm{e}}$ point, but it does not form a sharp Bragg peak; instead, the weight is broadly distributed outside the first BZ.
 These features closely resemble those of Ansatz I, which can be understood from the fact that both are associated with $\mathrm{U}(1)$ spin-liquid states having the same flux pattern.
-In particular, the static structure factor $S(\bm{q})$ shows almost no visible difference between the two ansatzes.
+In particular, the static structure factor $S(\bm{q})$ shows almost no visible difference between the two ans\"atze.
 By contrast, fine differences remain visible in the dynamical structure factor $S(\bm{q},\omega)$.
-For example, both ansatzes exhibit a locally strong intensity at the $\mathrm{K}_{\mathrm{e}}$ point around $\omega\sim0.55$, but the intensity distribution is broader for Ansatz VI.
+For example, both ans\"atze exhibit a locally strong intensity at the $\mathrm{K}_{\mathrm{e}}$ point around $\omega\sim0.55$, but the intensity distribution is broader for Ansatz VI.
 In addition, the spectral weight in the region extending from $\omega\sim0.65$ at the $\mathrm{K}_{\mathrm{e}}$ point to $\omega\sim0.60$ at the $\mathrm{K}$ point is more pronounced for Ansatz VI.
-Thus, while the two ansatzes are globally very similar, careful inspection of $S(\bm{q},\omega)$ reveals quantitative differences.
+Thus, while the two ans\"atze are globally very similar, careful inspection of $S(\bm{q},\omega)$ reveals quantitative differences.